dentarg/auth0-blog/_posts/2017-01-05-azure-search-with-aspnetcore.markdown

 ---

-**TL;DR:** In this article, we'll delve into Azure's Search-as-a-Service solution, understand its core features and benefits and finally, integrate it with Auth0 and Azure DocumentDB on a custom database implementation.
+**TL;DR:** In this article, we'll delve into Azure's search-as-a-Service solution, understand its core features and benefits, and finally, integrate it with Auth0 and Azure DocumentDB on a custom database implementation.
 A full working application sample is available as a [GitHub repository](https://github.com/ealsur/auth0search/).

 ---

 ## The quest for search
-Whether you are a startup with a great app or a company with established products on the market you will face the **complexity** of providing a search experience for your users.
-There are plenty of options available that require expensive infrastructure, continuous maintenance, a lengthy ramp up process to achieve a working and performant solution and a dedicated team to keep it working afterwards.
+Whether you are a start-up with a great app or a company with established products on the market, you will face the **complexity** of providing a search experience for your users.
+There are plenty of options available that require expensive infrastructure, continuous maintenance, a lengthy ramp up process to achieve a working and efficient solution, and a dedicated team to keep it working afterward.

 But what if you could achieve the same or even **better** results in a matter of **minutes**, with **zero maintenance** and much **lower costs**?
 What if I told you there is a solution that will let you to stop wasting time on maintaining infrastructure and focus on what really matters: **creating** and enhancing the best possible **products for your clients**.

 ## Enter Azure Search
-[Azure Search](https://azure.microsoft.com/services/search/) is a managed cloud search-as-a-service engine that fits your business' **budget** and can **scale** easily as your data grows with a few clicks.
-It's a service that provides a **full text search** experience in more than 70 languages with features like faceting and filtering, [stemming](https://en.wikipedia.org/wiki/Stemming), real-time geolocation and auto-suggestion support with a latency in the order of **milliseconds** even when dealing with millions and millions of records.
-If you add a complete reporting support on [Microsoft PowerBI](https://powerbi.microsoft.com/what-is-power-bi/), customizable business logic and phonetic analysis without ever needing to worry about infrastructure maintenance or platform updates, it's a no-brainer.
+[Azure Search](https://azure.microsoft.com/services/search/) is a managed cloud search-as-a-service engine that fits your business' **budget** and can **scale** easily as your data grows, with just a few clicks.
+It's a service that provides a **full-text search** experience in more than 70 languages, with features such as faceting and filtering, [stemming](https://en.wikipedia.org/wiki/Stemming), real-time geolocation, and auto-suggestion support with a latency in the order of **milliseconds**---even when dealing with millions and millions of records.
+If you add complete reporting support on [Microsoft PowerBI](https://powerbi.microsoft.com/what-is-power-bi/), customizable business logic, and phonetic analysis, all without ever needing to worry about infrastructure maintenance or platform updates, it's a no-brainer.

-Azure Search's engine is not only **fast**, it will enable you to get things done faster and save you countless of implementation hours in the process, you can have a working production-proof scenario in a matter of minutes.
+Azure Search's engine is not only **fast**---it will enable you to get things done faster and save you countless of implementation hours in the process.
+You can have a working production-proof scenario in a matter of minutes.

 ## Data in, results out
 Azure Search stores data in **indexes** and performs searches on them.
 Much like your beloved SQL indexes, they are meant to store key information for your search logic.
 Each index contains **fields** and each field has a [type](https://docs.microsoft.com/rest/api/searchservice/supported-data-types) (according to the [Entity Data Model](http://msdn.microsoft.com/library/vstudio/ee382825(v=vs.100).aspx)) and a set of attributes.

-The supported types are Edm.String, Edm.Boolean, Edm.Int32, Edm.Int64, Edm.Double, Edm.DateTimeOffSet, Edm.GeographyPoint and Collection(Edm.String).
+Supported types are Edm.String, Edm.Boolean, Edm.Int32, Edm.Int64, Edm.Double, Edm.DateTimeOffSet, Edm.GeographyPoint, and Collection(Edm.String).

-On the other hand, the available attributes applicable to fields are:
+Available attributes applicable to fields are:

 - Retrievable: Can be retrieved among the search results.
 - Searchable: The field is indexed and analyzed and can be used for full-text search.
 - Filterable: The field can be used to apply filters or be used on Scoring Functions (next section)
 - Sortable: The field can be used to sort results.
 Sorting results overrides the scoring order that Azure Search provides.
-- Facetable: The field values can be used to calculate Facets and possibly afterwards used for Filtering.
+- Facetable: The field values can be used to calculate Facets and possibly used for Filtering afterward.
-- Key: It's the primary unique key of the document.
+- Key: The primary unique key of the document.

 A simple and visual representation of these Types and Attributes are visible during the [Azure Portal](https://docs.microsoft.com/azure/search/search-create-index-portal) **index creation** experience: